SreenadhSingamaneni/Matlab-Numerical-Modelling-and-Performace-optimization/README.md

-# Matlab Numerical Modelling and Performance optimization — MATLAB
+# Matlab Numerical Modelling and Performance optimization

 Numerical simulation of the **1D heat equation** using **Forward Euler** and **classical 4th-order Runge-Kutta (RK4)**, validated against a closed-form analytical solution.